CloudLabs-MOC/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_03_Implementing_failover_clustering.md

 ## Exercise 1: Configuring iSCSI storage

+In this exercise, you will be configuring iSCSI storage to be used in a failover cluster environment.
+You will install necessary features and roles, configure virtual disks, and initiate connections from two servers.

 ### Task 1: Install Failover Clustering

+In this task, you will be installing the Failover Clustering feature and management tools on two servers (SEA-SVR1 and SEA-SVR2) and installing the iSCSI Target server role on SEA-DC1 using PowerShell commands.

 1. Connect to **SEA-SVR2**, and then, if needed, sign in as **Contoso\\Administrator** with a password of **Pa55w.rd**.